William3Johnson/handbook.status.im/src/working-here/traveling-for-status.md

 Airbnbs are more practical for spending quality time together and setting a coworking space in the dining or living room than a hotel.
 It's also more convenient to coordinate meals and share rides to/from the event or airport when we're staying together.

-If you are organising a team off-site, consider reaching out to your People Partner who can help with logistics and bookings of AirBnb's.
+If you are organising a team off-site, reach out to your People Partner who can help with logistics and bookings of AirBnb's.

 > 💡 Pro-tip: it's useful to check the wifi speed of your accommodation before confirming a booking.